-Invisalign® - Disadvantages and treatment issues.
+Invisalign® - Disadvantages and problem issues.

-As we outline on this page, this technique has some issues and disadvantages (both real and potential) that may make it difficult, or even impossible, for your dentist to produce an ideal, or predictable, result.
+As we outline on this page, this technique has some limitations and disadvantages (both real and potential) that may make it difficult, or even impossible, for your dentist to produce an ideal, or predictable, result.

-It absolutely does mean, however, that it's your dentist's obligation to advise you about these shortcomings, as well as possible treatment alternatives, so your can make an informed decision about the treatment you receive.
+It absolutely does mean, however, that it's your dentist's obligation to advise you about these disadvantages, as well as possible treatment alternatives, so you can make an informed decision about the treatment you receive.

-Invisalign® doesn't make the best choice for correcting all types of malocclusions.
+1) Invisalign® doesn't make the best choice for correcting all types of malocclusions.

-Examples of conditions that may be too involved for Invisalign® treatment.
+a) Examples of conditions that may be too involved for Invisalign® treatment.

 Due to this diminished amount of control, Invisalign® usually isn't considered the best solution for treating cases that involve:

-- Severely rotated teeth - Teeth rotated from their normal position more than 20 degrees (especially premolars and lower eyeteeth).
+- Severely rotated teeth - Teeth rotated from their normal position by more than 20 degrees (especially premolars and lower eyeteeth).

 - Teeth that are severely tipped - Teeth angled more than 45 degrees from normal.